evertec/athmovil-ios-sdk/README.md

 * Have the API key of your Business account at hand.
 You can view your API key on the settings section of the ATH Móvil Business application for iOS or Android.

 If you need help signing up, adding a card or have any other question please refer to https://athmovilbusiness.com/preguntas or contact our support team at (787) 773-5466.
+For technical support please complete the following form: https://forms.gle/ZSeL8DtxVNP2K2iDA.

 ## Installation